erhiesfeka/EFSignalBariOS/README.md

 ## Installation

-SignalStrength is available through [CocoaPods](http://cocoapods.org).
+EFSignalBariOS is available through [CocoaPods](http://cocoapods.org).
 Deployment Target is iOS 10 or greater.
 To install it, simply add the following line to your Podfile:

 ```ruby